CLICK TO SHOP OUR BLACK FRIDAY SALE!

 A key contribution of the article is its emphasis on menopause heterogeneity.
 Natural menopause, early or premature menopause, surgical menopause, and medically induced menopause differ in both timing and the rate of hormonal decline.
 Earlier onset and more abrupt hormone loss, particularly in surgical or induced menopause, are associated with poorer cognitive outcomes and increased neurological risk.
 The authors suggest that both the timing and speed of estrogen withdrawal are critical determinants of brain response.

 The review highlights that vasomotor symptoms, including hot flashes and night sweats, are not simply quality-of-life issues but are linked to underlying brain changes.
-These symptoms are associated with altered brain connectivity, sleep disruption, and measurable differences in cognitive performance, suggesting they may act as markers of neurological vulnerability during the menopausal transition.
+These experiences are associated with altered brain connectivity, sleep disruption, and measurable differences in cognitive performance, suggesting they may act as markers of neurological vulnerability during the menopausal transition.

 A central argument of the paper is that MHT should not be treated as a single, uniform treatment.
 Differences in formulation, route of administration, dose, and timing all influence outcomes.
 Estradiol and estrone have distinct effects at the receptor level, while transdermal delivery may provide more stable and physiologically relevant hormone exposure compared to oral administration.
 These differences help explain why studies report conflicting effects of MHT on cognition and dementia risk.

-The authors discuss the critical window hypothesis, which proposes that initiating MHT closer to the onset of menopause may provide neuroprotective benefits, whereas later initiation may be less effective or potentially harmful.
-This is thought to reflect changes in the brain’s responsiveness to estrogen over time, adding another layer of complexity to clinical decision-making.
+The authors discuss the critical window hypothesis, which proposes that initiating MHT closer to the onset of menopause may provide neuroprotective benefits, whereas later initiation may be less effective or potentially less favorable.
+This is thought to reflect changes in the brain's responsiveness to estrogen over time, adding another layer of complexity to clinical decision-making.

 The review emphasizes that individual factors significantly modify outcomes.
 Genetic variation, particularly the presence of the apolipoprotein E epsilon 4 allele, influences Alzheimer's disease risk and may alter response to hormone therapy.
 Reproductive history, health status, and lifestyle factors also contribute, supporting a move toward more personalized, precision-based approaches to menopause care.